aidandsmith/photo-sharing-app/README.md

 5. Run the HTTPS Server: Implemented dual server setup - HTTP on port 3000 and HTTPS on port 3443

--SSL Configuration & Lessons Learned-
+-SSL Configuration-

 For this project, we implemented a dual-server approach with both HTTP (port 3000) and HTTPS (port 3443) servers.
 The SSL configuration uses local certificate files (private-key.pem and certificate.pem), which are appropriate for development purposes.

 While production environments should use trusted certificates from authorities like Let's Encrypt, self-signed certificates are sufficient for local development and testing.

 The security implementation includes several key components: